SydneyTsuma/ArtisanEcommerceStore-/README.md

 # Zawa Africa E-Commerce Store
-An Ecommerce Store For African Artisans to Market African Products and Designs
+An E-commerce Store For African Artisans to Market African Products and Designs